On this page

 |---|---|---|---|

-| parking_area_code | string | yes | Your code for the parking facility or zone.
+| parking_area_code | string | yes | External payment provider's code for the parking facility or zone.
 Must be configured by the operator against the relevant zone in Autopay during setup. |

-| reference | string | yes | Your unique identifier for the parking.
+| reference | string | yes | External payment provider's unique identifier for the parking.
 Commonly a primary key is used. |

 | vehicle_reg | string | yes | Vehicle registration number (license plate) |